ome/omeroweb-install/docs/omeroweb-upgrade.rst

-If you encounter errors during an OMERO.web upgrade, etc., you should retain as much log information as possible, including the output of :program:`omero web diagnostics` to the OMERO team via the mailing lists available on the :community:`support <>` page.
+If you encounter errors during an OMERO.web upgrade, etc., you should retain as much log information as possible, including the output of :program:`omero web diagnostics` to the OMERO team via the mailing lists available on the :openmicroscopy:`support <support>` page.

 Maintenance & Scaling